Affiliate links on Android Authority may earn us a commission. Learn more.

 Not all of these commands work on every device, and you’ll have to enable Alexa skills to use some of them.

 You can browse and enable Skills in the Alexa app by going to Menu > Skills & Games.
-There are more than 30,000 available and they’re all free, though some offer premium features.
+There are more than 100,000 of them available and they’re all free, though some offer premium features.
 We’ve compiled a list of a few great Alexa skills, which you can check out below.
 Visit Amazon’s website to discover even more.

 - Best Buy — Research products, check the deal of the day, and find a store near you.